awsdocs/elb-network-load-balancers-user-guide/doc_source/load-balancer-target-groups.md

 + 172\.16\.0\.0/12 \(RFC 1918\)
 + 192\.168\.0\.0/16 \(RFC 1918\)

-These supported CIDR blocks enable you to register the following with a target group: ClassicLink instances, AWS resources that are addressable by IP address and port \(for example, databases\), and on\-premises resources linked to AWS through AWS Direct Connect or a software VPN connection\.

 **Important**
 You can't specify publicly routable IP addresses\.

+These supported CIDR blocks enable you to register the following with a target group: ClassicLink instances, AWS resources that are addressable by IP address and port \(for example, databases\), and on\-premises resources linked to AWS through AWS Direct Connect or a software VPN connection\.

+When the target type is `ip`, the load balancer can support 55,000 simultaneous connections or about 55,000 connections per minute to each unique target \(IP address and port\)\.
+If you exceed these connections, there is an increased chance of port allocation errors\.
+If you get port allocation errors, add more targets to the target group\.

 ### Request Routing and IP Addresses<a name="request-routing-ip-addresses"></a>